 The Unicist Ontology of Psychology

-Assuming responsibilities drives towards energy consuming actions that require a compensation that is given by the gratifications individuals obtain through them.
+Assuming responsibilities drives toward energy-consuming actions that require compensation that is given by the gratifications individuals obtain through them.

 The Ontogenetic Structure of Psychology

 As it was described before, the final purpose of psychology is to foster the conscious adaptive behavior of individuals.
-It integrates the intrapersonal and interpersonal intelligence in order to apprehend the concept of what is being done and make it happen in the environment.
+It integrates intrapersonal and interpersonal intelligence to apprehend the concept of what is being done and make it happen in the environment.

-Assuming responsibilities implies changing something in the environment.
-That is why this process exceeds the preexisting boundaries of the environment and requires that the individuals need to be able to discriminate their inside from their outside in a conscious and responsible way.
+Assuming responsibility implies changing something in the environment.
+That is why this process exceeds the preexisting boundaries of the environment and requires that individuals need to be able to discriminate their inside from their outside consciously and responsibly.

 To do that they need to “get rid” of their projections on the environment and be able to introject the external reality in order to apprehend its concept.
 This discrimination allows exerting influence on the environment to expand the preexisting boundaries.

-To do so, individuals need to establish a complementation with the environment, which generates a “functional symbiosis” that builds a bridge between the individual, the goals s/he has decided to achieve and the external environment.
+To do so, individuals need to establish complementation with the environment, which generates a “functional symbiosis” that builds a bridge between the individual, the goals s/he has decided to achieve, and the external environment.

 When the symbiosis is functional, the assumed goal can be achieved and the minimum strategy that provides the gratification to the individual can begin.
 This gratification allows the individual to “recharge” the energy consumed to make the adaptive process possible.